cjstoneking/wine_quality/README.md

     Take mean of these predictions -> this is ensemble prediction on hold-out

-When testing different ensemble hyperparameters, I compare the results to those obtained by fitting a single linear model at the baseline state.
+When testing different ensemble hyperparameters, I always compare the results to those obtained by fitting a single linear model at the baseline state.
 The ensemble has two advantages over the baseline model: the ensemble models are (hopefully) somewhat improved over the baseline model, and the ensembling itself (averaging over multiple different models) should also improve performance.

 ### Classification results

+First of all, I want to determine how much better the single ensemble models are than the baseline model.
+To do so, I generate an ensemble consisting of just a single model and compare its performance with the baseline model.

+Next, I want to determine how much performance is improved by adding more models to the ensemble.